-The main type of trading algos and bots and strategies are those that help to identify and take advantage of market arbitrage opportunities; those that act as market makers; those that predict momentum on a certain direction; and those that predict mean-regressing activity.
+The main type of trading algorithms, bots, and strategies are those that help to identify and take advantage of market arbitrage opportunities; those that act as market makers; those that predict momentum on a certain direction; and those that predict mean-regressing activity.

 Trend Following/Time series

-Trend Following strategies rely on technical analysis carried out on prices, volumes etc, and which are already popular among traders today.
+Trend Following strategies rely on technical analysis carried out on prices, volumes, and other similar factors, which are already popular among traders today.
 A technical analysis is an analysis that tries to identify a price movement or trend based on some technical indicators in assumption that asset prices will in future follow certain historical patterns which may be defined by one or a set of indicators such as mean.